bparkis167/Service-Desk-Manual-/README.md

 # Service-Desk-Manual-
-* The following is the documentation for the service desk manual Writen by Brady, Ty, Deryk, Chris
+* The following is the documentation for the service desk manual.
+Writen by Brady, Ty, Deryk, Chris